-【Grading】 Will be specified in the lectures.
+[Grading] Will be specified in the lectures.

 Theme Class number of times Description 1 Finite automata 5 Description of finite automata, minimization and regular expressions.
 Context-free 4 grammars 4 Push-down automata, context-free grammars and their equivalency.
-Turing machines and 3 The included the deficiency of the increase of related issues Turing machine, its definition and basic properties.
+Turing machines and 2 There are the definition and have an entry related issues 3 Turing machine, its definition and basic properties.
 Hierarchy of 2 Summary of language classes.
 Discussions to check the achievements of languages 2 students